 - you’re retiring early because of ill health

 - you had the right under the scheme you joined before 6 April 2006 to take your pension before you’re 55 – ask your pension provider if you’re not sure

-Some companies offer to help you take your pension early or get more than 25% of it as a lump sum.
-These may be unauthorised payments and you can pay up to 55% tax on these.
+Some companies offer to help you get money out of your pension before you’re 55.
+This could be an unauthorised payment.
+If it’s unauthorised, you pay up to 55% tax on it.

-Some pension funds will keep at least 50% of your pension to provide a pension for your spouse or civil partner.
+Check with your pension provider.
+Some pension funds will keep at least 50% of your pension pot for your spouse or civil partner.